 With over 20 years of experience in the industry, we have adapted and evolved alongside the expansion of BIM (Building Information Management).
 This has meant we can address the accelerating demands to meet the future needs of our clients and put an end to their pinch points.

-Building Information Modelling (BIM) continues to grow and will soon be the future, of the Architectural, Engineering, and Construction (AEC) sector.
+Building Information Modelling (BIM) continues to grow and will soon be the future of the Architectural, Engineering, and Construction (AEC) sector.
 It is transforming the way we do construction from design to the production of architectural and engineering drawings and documentation.
-It also is used for analysis, costing, purchasing, construction, monitoring, and facilities management.
+It is also used for analysis, costing, purchasing, construction, monitoring, and facilities management.

 If you distil it down to its essence, BIM is an information exchange, communication, and collaborative process.
 The future of BIM involves using the digital model at all stages of a project – from project concept right through to handover and facilities management.
 The ultimate goal of BIM is to have a digital twin of the ‘As Built’.
 The proper use of BIM throughout an entire project life-cycle will result in significant value and return on that investment.

 At various stages of the BIM cycle/process, the digital model will also evolve in terms of Level of Detail (LOD) and Level of Information (LOI).
 Combining the geometric aspect of BIM with the LOI within the digital model is the holy grail of BIM.
-When executed correctly this leads to swifter decision-making from very early concept design stages right through a project life-cycle resulting in significant time and cost savings.
+When executed correctly, this leads to swifter decision-making from very early concept design stages right through a project life-cycle, resulting in significant time and cost savings.

-There are currently 7 Ds (dimensions) of BIM are used throughout the life-cycle of a project, but AEC professionals recognise them from 3D BIM onwards.
+There are currently 7 Ds (dimensions) of BIM that are used throughout the life-cycle of a project, but AEC professionals recognise them from 3D BIM onwards.

 The 7D’s of BIM include:

 The dimensions apply to all roles within a project and can support decision-making in architecture (3D, 5D, 6D, 7D), quantity surveying (5D, 6D), and project management (3D, 4D, 5D).
+You may also come across mentions of 8D (safety), 9D (lean construction and waste reduction), or even 10D (industrialisation and prefabrication) in industry discussions.
+These additional dimensions are not yet standardised globally, and their definitions can vary depending on the source.

 BIM will touch and affect everyone and every business dealing with design, construction, manufacturing, facilities management, and building ownership.
-It is leading to changes in processes and procedures, as well as cost savings throughout the entire design, builds, and management phases of a project.
+It is leading to changes in processes and procedures, as well as cost savings throughout the entire design, build, and management phases of a project.

 Adopting BIM across the AEC sector can significantly improve the delivery and performance of projects, whilst providing a consistent approach that promotes collaboration and innovation.